<- Back to main blog

 If you don’t feel like your managers or peers understand the importance of tech documentation and empowering the writers, it could help to walk them through the business benefits of creating technical documentation.

-Additionally, some technical writers mentioned feeling underestimated.
-For instance, this Reddit poster claims that their coworkers think technical writing is easier than it is.
+Some technical writers also said they feel underestimated.
+For example, this Reddit poster says their coworkers assume technical writing is easier than it really is.

 While you probably can’t change other people’s beliefs about technical writing, you can ask to participate in product development meetings.